-It's November.
+It's December.
 Holy heck, how?
-How is it already November?
+How is it already December?

 Ready or not, (in my world, definitely NOT!) the holidays are here.
 And, I don't know about you, but I'm SO not ready!

 I'm usually WAY more on top of things, but not this year.

 My neighbors are already hanging Christmas lights, there are decorations in the stores, Christmas carols are being played on the radio, and my inbox is literally overflowing with emails all about pre-holiday discounts and "must have" gifts.